Metrist-Software/product-docs/docs/monitors/shared/awsrdspersistent.md

 ## Result

 Metrist now runs the `awsrdspersistent` monitor through your Orchestrator.
-Telemetry data collected is visible at [app.metrist.io](//app.metrist.io).
+As soon as your Orchestrator reports telemetry data to Metrist, your new monitor will be visible at [app.metrist.io](https://app.metrist.io).